loco-rs/loco/starters/README.md

 The [loco-cli](../loco-cli/README.md) dynamically searches for all available starter projects in the starters root path during runtime.
 It then prompts the user to choose from the available starters.

-Starters **must be work**, as users often start with these projects, and it's crucial to provide a positive first impression :).
+Starters **must work**, as users often start with these projects, and it's crucial to provide a positive first impression :).

 When releasing a new version of the Loco library, we utilize xtask utilities, which automatically update the Loco version and the starters, locking them to the updated version.